 - The Commercial Edition includes everything that is in the Standard Edition, plus a lot of additional support for the UnboundID Directory Server, UnboundID Directory Proxy Server, and other UnboundID server products.
 Commercial Edition features include support for a number of UnboundID-specific controls, extended operations, and SASL mechanisms, as well as frameworks for interacting with server log messages, monitor entries, alert and alarm entries, and administrative tasks.
-For applications that are not interacting with an UnboundID Directory Server or Directory Proxy Server, the Commercial Edition does not offer any advantage over the Standard Edition.
-As such, the Commercial Edition is only available for customers of the UnboundID server products.
+As of the 3.0.0 release, the Commercial Edition of the LDAP SDK is available under the same open source licenses as the Standard Edition and the Minimal Edition.

 Advantages of the UnboundID LDAP SDK